Type B Personality

 4. Loneliness.
 This is defined, by those who study this condition, as feeling lonely more than once per week.
 Solitary confinement must be particularly difficult on a B-type.

 A study of the blood cells taken from individuals diagnosed as lonely showed that they were in a state of high alert, similar to those blood cells fighting bacterial infections.
 This makes loneliness particularly detrimental to the health of Type B people.
 It also suggests that they may be drawn to drug use based on physical needs as well as psychological influences.
-It further raises the possibility that the cure may be group-type therapies.

 5. Criticism is a major problem with all personality types, but it is particularly hurtful to the Type B personalities.
 A major conflict exists with social media.
 It is a source of praise and a source for criticism.